VasasA/menu_import/README.txt

   create the menu for you using optionally provided external or local Drupal URLs.
   See the import file structure for details.

-2. Create a multilevel menu with some/all links pointing to empty stub content.
+2. Create a multilevel menu with some/all links pointing to some stub content.
   You may need this when you want to create a prototype of your future site, and you haven't decided yet about the content but you need some tangible content to be available.